-- 4.41 Currently no formal oversight by the RBA or ASIC is identified in the MOR, and the requirement to meet these regulators requirements for financial payment and settlement systems is not identified in the approval process to become an ELNO. - 4.42 While any business requesting a government contract or licence should be fully aware of the regulatory requirements for the business they propose to enter, we note that some parties that have expressed interest in becoming an ELNO do not have experience in the management of high value electronic payments.
-These parties appear to have knowledge of the registrars' requirements for land titling transactions but not necessarily of RBA or ASIC requirements. - 4.43 ARNECC does not have the necessary skills to provide oversight of the financial payment and settlement processes, and it was clear when the ECNL was introduced that registrars would not be the financial regulatory authorities. - 4.44 Most stakeholders now believe that stronger financial governance and oversight is required.
-Key concerns are mistaken or fraudulent payments, and lack of efficiency in financial institutions in payment processing. - 4.45 The Law Council of Australia has publicised its submission on the IGA Issues Paper on its website.
-We note the following "the Law Council regards the regulation of financial settlement as a key part of the new regulatory framework". - 4.46 Under the existing Operating Agreements there are no enforcement tools available to ensure high quality standards in financial payment and settlement.
-The Agreements have a power to direct but it is not clear that this power relates to financial systems. - 4.47 We believe that the use of unverified bank account numbers to authorise payments is too great a risk for the individual buyer or seller.
+- 4.89 Currently no formal oversight by the RBA or ASIC is identified in the MOR, and the requirement to meet these regulators requirements for financial payment and settlement systems is not identified in the approval process to become an ELNO. - 4.90 While any business requesting a government contract or licence should be fully aware of the regulatory requirements for the business they propose to enter, we note that some parties that have expressed interest in becoming an ELNO do not have experience in the management of high value electronic payments.
+These parties appear to have knowledge of the registrars' requirements for land titling transactions but not necessarily of RBA or ASIC requirements. - 4.91 ARNECC does not have the remit to provide oversight of the financial payment and settlement processes, and it was clear when the ECNL was introduced that registrars would not be the financial regulatory authorities.

+- 4.92 Most stakeholders now believe that stronger financial governance and oversight is required.
+Key concerns are mistaken or fraudulent payments, and lack of efficiency in financial institutions in payment processing. - 4.93 The Law Council of Australia has publicised its submission on the IGA Issues Paper on its website.
+We note the following "the Law Council regards the regulation of financial settlement as a key part of the new regulatory framework". - 4.94 Under the existing Operating Agreements there are no enforcement tools available to ensure high quality standards in financial payment and settlement.
+The Registrar's power to direct is in the MOR (at 5.3(i)) but it is not clear that this power relates to financial systems. - 4.95 We believe that the use of unverified bank account numbers to authorise payments is too great a risk for the individual buyer or seller.
 It creates a risk that was not present in the paper environment when bank cheques were used.
 We know from experience to date that misapplied or unapplied payments occur daily.
 Although the probability of this occurring for any one payment is low, the consequence is severe for the homeowner if the value of the payment is the purchase/sale price of the property.